 - A recent CV (if needed).

-The following are the documents needed for enrolling in Aerospace Engineering Courses in Canada:
+The following are the documents required for Aerospace Engineering Courses in Canada for International Students:

 - Letter of Acceptance